Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Results

 The situation is even less clear if we turn to the $\Psi(2s)$ photo-production cross-section Fig.~\ref{fig:results_psi2s}.
-While the dipole scale HSS gluon and the KS gluon both provide a very good description of the energy dependence with essentially identical result for the wave function based on Buchm\"uller-Tyle and Harmonic Oscillator potential, the fixed scale HSS gluon fails completely to describe the data.
-This is not only evident at the highest values of $W$, but also in the HERA region where the energy dependence is too flat.
-A satisfactory explanation of this observed failure is somehow difficult: while the flat energy dependence hints at a photon-$\Psi(2s)$ transition which is dominated by a rather soft scale, the breakdown at large values of $W$ hints at an enhancement of the region of small dipole separations $r$, which leads to a negative enhanced logarithmic contribution, see the discussion of Eqs.~\eqref{eq:2} and \eqref{eq:5}.
-In this context we note that the functions $\overline{\Sigma}^{(2)}(r)$ increase in magnitude with respect to the function $\overline{\Sigma}^{(1)}(r)$ for the $\Psi(2s)$, see Fig.~\ref{fig:sigma}.
-As a consequence the weight of the $d\sigma_{q\bar{q}}/dr$ term in Eq.~\eqref{eq:amp} increases, which in turn might give rise to the observed instability \\
+While the dipole scale HSS gluon and the KS gluon both provide a very good description of the energy dependence with essentially identical result for the wave function based on Buchm\"uller-Tyle and Harmonic Oscillator potential, the consequences of the instability of the fixed scale HSS gluon are even more severe in this case.
+Indeed, starting with $W > 780$~GeV (BT wave function) and $W > 880$~GeV some of the solutions explored within the uncertainty band develop a negative intercept $\lambda$, see Eq.~\eqref{eq:32}, and solutions associated with lower and upper limits of the scale variations start to cross.
+For $x < 3.50 \cdot 10^{-6}$, corresponding to $W> 1970$~GeV, we find values of $\lambda < - 0.5$, and we clearly leave the region of applicability of Eq.~\eqref{eq:32} to determine the real part through the imaginary part.
+Indeed, Eq.~\eqref{eq:32} suggests in this case that the sub-leading real part would be larger (with respect to its absolute value) than the corresponding imaginary part.
+For center of mass energies $W > 3.5$~TeV (not shown) one eventually reaches values $\lambda < - 1$ and the description breaks down completely.
+A few details on the origin of this instability of the fixed order description in the case of $\Psi(2s)$ production are collected in the appendix, which explain the origin of this instability both in terms of the perturbative expansion underlying Eq.~\eqref{eq:1} and the particular structure of the $\Psi(2s)$ wave function. \\